popphp/pop-queue/README.md

 $queue->processAll();
 ```

-If the job is valid, it will run.
+If the job and task are valid, they will run.
 In this case, it will produce this output:

 ```text
 This is job #1